-Get the exposure time, filter name, and UT date of all the observations in playdata.
-Use the list from the .
+Get the exposure time, filter name, and UT date of all the observations in playdata/example1.
+Use the list from the dataselect is a powerful tool to create list of exactly the files you want based on tags and descriptors values.